-Regina studies children’s consumer socialization, particularly related to media literacy, parental mediation and transmedia branding.
-In her dissertation, she will explore the potential detrimental effects of media contents of transmedia franchise and parental mediation practice for children’s media literacy.
+Regina studies children’s consumer socialization, particularly related to media literacy.
+In her dissertation, she will explore parental media literacy and their mediation practice for children's media use.
+Particularly, she plans to study two constructs in the context of character marketing.
 Her study also includes designing media literacy intervention programs for parents and young children.

 Regina has presented nine papers at national conferences such as AAA, ACR, ICA, and AEJMC.
 She is a co-author on four peer-reviewed articles (Journal of Advertising, Journal of Current Issues and Research in Advertising, Young Consumers).

-- Teaching Interests: Regina has gained a variety of teaching experiences in large and small classes.
+- Regina has gained a variety of teaching experiences in large and small classes.
 She was a teaching assistant for Advertising and Brand Strategy, Consumer Insight, and the Sandage Project (campaign course) and presented guest lectures in Consumer Insight and Qualitative Research Methods.
-In Spring 2017, Regina taught as Instructor-of-Record for a core undergraduate advertising course: Consumer Insight.
+In Spring 2017 and Fall 2018, Regina taught as Instructor-of-Record for a core undergraduate advertising course: Consumer Insight.
 The course focuses on eliciting and interpreting consumer insights by primary research.
-She will continue as Instructor for this course in Fall2017 and Spring 2018.
+She is continuing as Instructor for this course in Spring 2018.

 - Adviser: Michelle Nelson